brenton-leighton/multiple-cursors.nvim/README.md

 This option allows for mapping keys to custom functions for use with multiple cursors.
 Each element in the `custom_key_maps` table must have three or four elements:

-- Mode (string|table): Mode short-name string (`"n"` or `"i"`), or a table of mode short-name strings (custom key maps are not currently working in visual mode).
+- Mode (string|table): Mode short-name string (`"n"`, `"i"` or `"x"`), or a table of mode short-name strings (for visual mode it's currently only possible to move the cursor)
 - Mapping lhs (string|table): [Left-hand side](https://neovim.io/doc/user/map.html#%7Blhs%7D) of a mapping string, e.g. `">>"`, `"<Tab>"`, or `"<C-/>"`, or a table of lhs strings
-- Function: A Lua function that will be called at each cursor, which receives [`register`](https://neovim.io/doc/user/vvars.html#v%3Aregister) and [`count1`](https://neovim.io/doc/user/vvars.html#v%3Acount1) as arguments
+- Function: A Lua function that will be called at each cursor, which receives [`register`](https://neovim.io/doc/user/vvars.html#v%3Aregister) and [`count`](https://neovim.io/doc/user/vvars.html#v%3Acount) as arguments
 - Option: A optional string containing "m", "c", or "cc".
 These enable getting input from the user, which is then forwarded to the function:
 	- "m" indicates that a motion command is requested (i.e. operator pending mode).
-The motion command can can include a count in addition to the `count1` variable.
+The motion command can can include a count in addition to the `count` variable.
 	- "c" indicates that a printable character is requested (e.g. for character search)
 	- "mc" indicates that a motion command and a printable character is requested (e.g. for a surround action)
 	- If valid input isn't given by the user the function will not be called